top of page

 In a static world, where all assumptions hold for eternity, we're golden: At scale, a solid 3.3% profit margin would easily recoup operational costs, generate share holder profit.

-Alas, since we live in a less favorable universe, we must account for assumption volatility and brace ourselves for lesser outcomes.
+Alas, since we live in a less favorable universe, we must account for volatility and brace ourselves for lesser outcomes.

 To the rescue comes sensitivity analysis: The first version I demonstrate is a what-if data table, where we plug in low-to-high range of interest and default rates: